Do you have debt that you’re just dying to be free of?

 – Credit Card Rewards

 Credit cards can be a double edged sword.
-If you aren’t a smart spender, or if a credit card tempts you to over-spend, it can actually create MORE debt for you.
-If that’s the case, you’re better off just using a debit card.
+If you aren’t being wise with your spending, or if a credit card tempts you to over-spend, it can actually create MORE debt for you.
+If that’s the case, you’re better off just using a debit card or cash.

-But if you spend carefully, credit cards are one of the best things.
-All of your expenses should be on it, because credit cards ALSO tend to offer cash back programs.
+But if you spend carefully, credit cards are one of the best things for making a little cash back.
+All of your expenses should be on it, because credit cards usually offer 1%-5% cash back on all of your purchases.

 I’ve never been late on a credit card payment in my life, so I use it for all of my spending.
 My Chase Freedom card offers 1%-5% back on ALL of my spending.
 It doesn’t take long for this to add up to a few hundred dollars to transfer into my bank.